-Use the broil function to cook foods that require direct exposure to radiant heat for optimum browning results.
+Use the broil function for foods that require direct exposure to radiant heat and for optimum browning results.
 Broiling may produce smoke.
-If smoke is excessive, place food further away from the flames.
-Broil may be set with a delayed start time.
+If smoke is excessive, place food further away from the broil element.

-Broil is preset to 550°F and may be set to any temperature between 400°F (205°C) and 550°F (288°C).
+The broil feature preset to 550°F. Broil may be set at any temperature between 400°F (205°C) and 550°F (288°C).

-Should an oven fire occur, leave the oven door closed and turn off the oven.
+Should an oven fire occur, close the oven door and turn the oven off.
 If the fire continues, use a fire extinguisher.
 Do not put water or flour on the fire.
-Flour may be explosive and water can cause a grease fire to spread and cause personal injury.